kevinboone/jgemini/README.md

 to use.

 There is no bookmark support yet.

+In fact, JGemini saves not state at all, not even the window size.
+If you don't like the default window size, modify `window.w` and `window.h` in the configuration file.

 JGemini is designed to be operated with a mouse.
 The only keystrokes that the program recognizes, apart from menu short-cuts,